mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `persistmaxtime`

-The `persistmaxtime` parameter defaults to zero but can be set to an integer value indicating a number of seconds.
+The `persistmaxtime` parameter defaults to zero but can be set to a duration as documented [here](#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the parameter is seconds, a value specified in milliseconds will be rejected, even if the duration is longer than a second.

 A DCB placed in the persistent pool for a server will only be reused if the elapsed time since it joined the pool is less than the given value.
 Otherwise, the DCB will be discarded and the connection closed.